Authored by the expert who managed and guided the team behind the Algeria Property Pack

 What are the exact steps to buy property in Algiers right now?

-The standard sequence to buy property in Algiers is: shortlist and negotiate, verify the livre foncier extract and seller documents, have a notary draft the sale deed, pay assessed taxes and fees based on the DGI reference framework, sign at the notary, and then register the transaction so your ownership becomes legally opposable.
+The standard sequence to buy property in Algiers goes roughly like this: you shortlist and negotiate, then verify the seller's livre foncier extract and identity documents, then the notary drafts the sale deed (called an authentic act), then taxes and fees are assessed based on the declared price and the DGI reference framework, then both parties sign at the notary, and finally the deed is registered with the land registry so your ownership becomes legally enforceable.

-The step that typically makes the deal legally binding in Algiers is the signing of the authentic act at the notary, which is when ownership formally transfers subject to registration.
+The step that makes the deal legally binding in Algiers is the signing of the authentic act at the notary's office, because this is the formal document that will be submitted for registration and that establishes your rights in the land register.

 We have a document entirely dedicated to the whole buying process our pack about properties in Algiers.